CarlanLark/carlanlark.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Guanhua Huang is a Ph.D. candidate in [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC), advised by [Weinan E](https://web.math.princeton.edu/~weinan/) and [Zhouwang Yang](http://staff.ustc.edu.cn/~yangzw/).
-Previously, he got a Bachelor in mathmatics from University of Science and Technology of China.
+Previously, he got a Bachelor in Mathematics from University of Science and Technology of China.
 He did internships at BIBDR and ByteDance, and mentored by [Yucheng Yang](https://sites.google.com/site/yangyucheng1993/), Yi Zhang, Jiaze Chen and [Yuchen Zhang](https://zhangyuc.github.io/).